Do you remember the last time you took a doctor’s appointment?

 And the more you were forced to bend your schedule and your life around the doctor’s, the more you self-rationalized that the doctor was an authority who deserved this respect.

 Even if it may or may not be strictly intentional in the doctor’s case, and you might simply ascribe the situation above to logistical challenges — the effect this frame has on patients is remarkable.

 Frame control quietly and subtly steals power from you and places it in the hands of the other party.
 The frame is usually enforced by the kind of tacit structure the other imposes on you.
 And if you aren’t aware, you tend to get limited by the frame and lose most of your choices as a result.

 Frame control also determines the standard by which you measure what is good and valuable.
 Not choosing to abide by these metrics and the frame would necessarily mean that you aren’t a good person.

-Oren Klaff, the author of Pitch Anything, writes about how Walmart uses Frame Control to exert negotiating power over its sellers.
+Oren Klaff, the author of Pitch Anything, has also written about how Walmart uses frame control to exert negotiating power over its sellers.

 The way it does this is by reducing the seller to a commodity and imposing Walmart’s structure on them.

 “The world leader in the design, construction, and operation of beta traps is Walmart.

 At its headquarters in Bentonville is the world’s most efficient salesperson-grinding apparatus you will ever see.
 No matter what you have to offer the company, no matter how great its value, to do business with Walmart, you must submit to a process that is designed to beat you down and wipe out your status, all in the name of lower prices.